JereKuusela/valheim-expand_world/publish/README.md

 	- Adds an automatic fail-safe if some locations can't be placed (like Moder altar).
 	- Adds data editing for biome weathers, events, locations, spawns, vegetation, weathers and world.
 	- Removes most biome settings as obsolete.
+	- Removes the `Locked` setting as obsolete (you never want this mod unsynced).
 	- Changes the name of setting `World strech` to `Stretch world` (remember to update existing configs).
 	- Fixes wrong default values for settings `Black forest amount` (from 40 to 60), `Swamp amount` (from 60 to 40) and `Plains amount` (from 40 to 60).
 	- Fixes the setting `Distance wiggle width` causing a minor anomaly.